sumitborar/VehicleDetection/README.md

 Heatmap code is located in block 10 of the notebook.
 For removing out false positives and smoothening of the results, I record  bounding boxes for each frame .
 I create a heatmap of last 20 frames and then threshold the map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+In order to reduce false positives, SVC prediction score with threshold was used.
+I also averaged heatmaps of last 10 frames to get smoother bounding box.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: